cujojs/rest/README.md

 Copyright
 ---------

-Integration is made available under the MIT license.
+Rest.js is made available under the MIT license.
 See LICENSE.txt for details.

 Copyright (c) 2012-2013 VMware, Inc. All Rights Reserved.